 - Pedestal Sump Pumps

-- Also called upright pumps, these have an exterior motor supported by a column.
+- Also called upright pumps, pedestal pumps have an exterior motor supported by a column.
 The motor is raised above the sump pit to stay away from the water collecting inside.
-While they may not be as strong as submersible sump pumps, they may last longer because of their design.
+While they may not be as strong as submersible sump pumps, a pedestal pump may last longer because of their design.

 - Battery Backup Sump Pumps